Aramac Tramway Museum: History

 The tramway ran its last service at some time in the days just before New Year 1976.
 In February 1976, four tenders were received for the purchase of 82 mi of steel rails and the eight year old locomotive.
 Council accepted the tender of from the Australian Sugar Producers Association, and the tracks were torn up and trucked away over the next few months.
 The bitumen-sealed road arrived in Aramac a few months after the tramway closed.

 The closure of the tramway left the Council's financial situation unresolved, for there was uncertainty about the status of the Tramways Undertaking Fund, and whether it had been composed of outright grants, or loans which had to be repaid.
 State Treasury took the view that the Aramac Shire should use the tramway sale money to repay the Queensland Government's contribution to the Fund.
 The State Treasurer wrote to the Aramac Shire Council accordingly; however politics were to intervene in the Council's favour when the State Treasurer, Sir Gordon Chalk, Leader of the Liberal Party in Queensland, retired from Parliament after 29 years in politics on 13 August 1976.
 Aramac Shire kept the surplus tramway money.

 After the tramway closed, its few remaining assets were dispersed.
 The railway station building was in poor condition because of termite infestation, and was demolished in 1976.
 The goods shed remained standing, as did the cold store near the station, which remained in service as a Council facility.
 The railmotor and its carriages, two maintenance trolleys, and some other passenger carriages that the tramway had acquired over the years were placed in a steel mesh cage on a short length of the main line near the goods shed.
-In 1986 a group of railway history enthusiasts requested a railmotor carriage and with Council's approval removed it to a museum at Kunkala (near Rosewood).

-The next wave of interest in the conservation of the remaining relics of the tramway came from two schoolteachers who galvanised community members into organising a local historical museum based at the goods shed.
-This involved housing the railmotor inside the goods shed by means of the major operation of demolishing and later rebuilding the end wall.
-The Aramac Tramway Museum opened on 29 September 1994, and the Aramac Tramway Museum Association was incorporated in 1997.
+Following the tramway's closure, the station building was demolished, while the goods shed and rolling stock were preserved.
+Community efforts led to the establishment of the Aramac Tramway Museum, which opened in 1994 and was incorporated in 1997.
+The museum continues to preserve the history of the tramway and associated local heritage.

 The Tramway Museum has also become a focus for local historical activity generally, and in recent years people have donated a number of items which have been stored in and around the goods shed.
 There has also been a proposal put forward to reinstate a section of track to run the railmotor as a tourist attraction, and Queensland Rail has donated sleepers and rails for a kilometre of track.